djndl1/CSNotes/os/concepts/memory_management.md

                   Referenced
 ```

+- page frame number: the output

+- present/absent bit: whether this page/entry is mapped and can be used

 - protection bits: what kinds of access are permitted

+- supervisor bit: whether the page is accessible only to privileged code.

-- modified bit/dirty bit: of value when the OS decides to reclaim a frame
+- modified bit/dirty bit: must be written back to nonvolatile storage when the OS decides to reclaim a frame

-- referenced bit: helps the OS choose a page to evict when a page fault occurs.
+- referenced bit: whether a page is referenced.
+It helps the OS choose a page to evict when a page fault occurs.
 Pages that are not being used are far better candidates than pages that are.

-- caching bit: important for pages that map onto device registers rather than memory.
+- caching bit: whether caching is disabled for this page.
+Important for pages that map onto device registers rather than memory.

-Virtual memory fundamentally does is create a new abstraction - the address space which is an abstraction of physical memory, just as a process is an abstraction of the physical processor.

 The major issue in any paging system is